truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 The **CPU Mode** default is **Custom**.
 When **Custom** is selected, you have the option of choosing a **CPU Model** from the dropdown list in the next field.
 You can also choose **Host Model** or **Host Passthrough** as the **CPU Mode**, but in these instances the next field, **CPU Model**, does not apply.

 **Memory Size (Examples: 500KiB, 500M, 2 TB)** is a required field that pre-populates with a value of 4 GiB if you chose a Windows OS.
-It is recommended that you increase this value, but your configuration will depend on the resources available for your VM.
+We recommend that you increase this value, but your configuration will depend on the resources available for your VM.

 **Minimum Memory Size** is an optional field.
 When not specified, the guest system is given the fixed amount of memory specified in **Memory Size (Examples: 500KiB, 500M, 2 TB)**.
 When **Minimum Memory Size** is specified, the guest system is given memory within the range **Minimum Memory Size** and **Memory Size (Examples: 500KiB, 500M, 2 TB)** as needed.